BlockDevsUnited/DEX-Course/README-Week-1.md

 1. Learn how to use uniswap
   - [What is Uniswap](https://www.youtube.com/watch?v=dIneNZTnFMw)
   - Read Swap and Pools pages in [Uniswap docs V2](https://docs.uniswap.org/protocol/V2/introduction)
   - Perform token swap and add liquidity for token pairs.
-This can be done on HoneySwap with xDAI or UniSwap with Rikeby.
+This can be done on HoneySwap with xDAI or UniSwap with a Testnet.
     -  on [Honeyswap](https://app.honeyswap.org/#/swap), you can use BRIGHT, LINK or DCASH tokens on the xDai chain.
 You will need xDai tokens (<1 XDAI) to experiment with Honeyswap.
 HoneySwap is based on Uniswap V2 and this is what we will cover in this course.
-    -  on Uniswap with Rinkeby, you can use the [HEX tokens](tokenlists/hex.tokenlist.json) for this course.
-Uniswap is Uniswap V3 and we will not cover in this course.
+    -  on Uniswap with a testnet.
+We tried Rinkeby and Polygon Mumbai.
+You will need tokens deployed on the testnet.
+If you do not have tokens already, you can deploy your own ERC20 contracts following the model in [HEX tokens](tokenlists/hex.tokenlist.json).
+NOTE: Uniswap is Uniswap V3 and we will not cover V3 in this course.

 2. Fork UniswapV2 and publish the interface
   - Follow [README-Uniswap-interface.md](README-Uniswap-interface.md)